pbazard/tutorials/C.rst

   //*ptr1='C'; //generates compile time error because ptr1 is a read-only pointer *ptr2='C'; //ptr2 can change the value of var1 from 'A' to 'C' printf("%c\n",var1);

+If we write ``const char * const`` the we have a pointer that cannot change someting that cannot be changed because it is constant.

 The ``ptr`` itself is constant and cannot be changed.

    char *const ptr